By Oliver Lyttelton | www.oliverlyttelton.com February 1, 2013 at 1:57PM

 What You Need To Know: Having already carved out a hugely impressive musical career with Nirvana, Foo Fighters & Queens of the Stone Age, among others, Dave Grohl makes his directorial debut with this documentary about the Sound City recording studio in Van Nuys.
 Opened in 1969, it was where classic albums including Nevermind, Rumours, After The Gold Rush and Rage Against The Machine were all recorded, and Grohl's assembled a selection of big names who once used the non-digital studio to record a new album, including Stevie Nicks, Neil Young, Tom Petty, Trent Reznor, Rick Springfield and Paul McCartney.
 And according to Katie Walsh, who reviewed the film for us, he's done a pretty good job.
 She called it "a vibrant and vital tribute to a piece of recording and rock history that could have been lost to the ether."
 A sort of musical procedural, at least in its closing stages, Grohl shows "how the musical sausage gets made" with his all-star cast, and it's a fascinating watch, with an unsurprisingly "killer soundtrack."
 Ultimately proving to be "a loving celebration of great musicianship and a glorious tribute to tape," musos surely only have one real first choice this month.

 What You Need To Know: The zombie genre is among the most well-trodden out there, but as we documented earlier in the week, filmmakers are constantly trying to reinvent it.
 And the latest is "Warm Bodies," which attempts to meld comedy and teen romance to the more familiar brain-eating antics, serving as something of a rotten answer to "Twilight" as a result.
 Directed by ever-rising helmer Jonathan Levine ("The Wackness," "50/50"), the film toplines Nicholas Hoult ("X-Men: First Class") as the main zombie, with Teresa Palmer as the girl he falls for, John Malkovich as her father, Dave Franco as her ill-fated boyfriend, and Rob Corddry and Analeigh Tipton as the leads' best friends, with an indie-happy soundtrack featuring Feist and M83, and a dextrous mix of tones.
 Our Kevin Jagernauth found things to like, particularly in the performances of Cordrry and Tipton, and the more interesting moments at its fringes, but ultimately found that it "never truly commits to the wit and reinvention it promises," and that the film "is a bit all over the place at times."
 Still, it's worth noting that notices elsewhere have been reasonably good, so if you're taken by the subject matter or cast, you might have a good time with it.
-When?
-Opens in theaters today.

 What You Need To Know: Everyone involved benefited from "Bridesmaids" in a big way, but no one more so than Melissa McCarthy.
 Even before the film was released, she was starring in the hit sitcom "Mike & Molly," but her furiously funny, scene-stealing turn in Paul Feig's film put her on the path for movie stardom.
 She's been quiet-ish so far, with "This Is 40" being her only real follow-up, but 2013 is a big year for the actress.
 She reteams with Feig this summer for "The Heat," but first up is her first real co-lead in "Identity Thief" with Jason Bateman.
 Seth Gordon, the filmmaker behind “Horrible Bosses” directs, and Craig Mazin, one of the main writers on 'The Hangover Part II & Part III' penned the script, so you can probably imagine what to expect here.
 While the trailers are intermittently funny, there are ringers in the supporting cast, including Jon Favreau, John Cho, Amanda Peet, Eric Stonestreet and Jonathan Banks, and the pairing of Bateman and McCarthy is one with inherent promise.
 The quiet release date isn't a huge vote of confidence, and we didn't much like Gordon's "Horrible Bosses," but we hope this could turn out to be a decent time-filling comedy.